Updated as of March 22, 2021

 The Consolidated Appropriations Act of 2021, signed into law in late December 2020, included Section 324 titled – Grants for Shuttered Venue Operators.
-This section also known as the Save our Stages Act provides for up to $15 billion in grants to be administered by the Small Business Administration for; live venue operators or promoters, theatrical producers or live performing arts organization operators, a relevant museum operator, a motion picture theatre operator, or a talent representative that meets certain requirements.
+This section previously known as the Save our Stages Act provides for up to $16.25 billion in grants to be administered by the Small Business Administration for; live venue operators or promoters, theatrical producers or live performing arts organization operators, a relevant museum operator, a motion picture theatre operator, or a talent representative that meets certain requirements.

 Please contact us for additional information on other eligibility requirements and restrictions for producers themselves and or other mentioned entertainment businesses.
 You should also refer to our memorandum “Employee Retention Credits and How They Interact with Other Benefits” for additional information on other programs that may be available.